tilezen/vector-datasource/docs/layers.md

 Points of interest from OpenStreetMap, with per-zoom selections similar to the primary [OSM.org Mapnik stylesheet](https://trac.openstreetmap.org/browser/subversion/applications/rendering/mapnik).

 Features from OpenStreetMap which are tagged `disused=*` for any other value than `disused=no` are not included in the data.
 Features which have certain parenthetical comments after their name are suppressed until zoom 17 and have their `kind` property set to that comment.
 Currently anything with a name ending in '(closed)' or '(historical)' will be suppressed in this manner.
-Railway stops, halts and tram stops from OpenStreetMap tagged with `historic = yes` or `historic = railway_station` are not included in the data.
+Railway stops, halts and tram stops from OpenStreetMap tagged with `historic = yes` or `historic = railway_station` are also not included in the data.

 #### POI properties (common):